Rules of Conduct

 • These rules are intended to ensure that all Library users may enjoy good service in pleasant surroundings.

 • Enforcement of these rules will be conducted in a fair and reasonable manner.
 Library staff, security officers, and/or law enforcement are authorized to enforce these rules.
-Failure to comply with the Library’s established rules and policies could result in removal from the premises and exclusion from the Library for a period of one day to one year, or in arrest or prosecution.
+Failure to comply with the Library’s established rules and policies could result in removal from the premises and exclusion from the Library for a period of one day to a lifetime ban, or in arrest or prosecution.
 Violations could also result in the restriction and/or termination of Library privileges, including the use of Library computers and other equipment.

 • Individual users have the right to request an administrative review of an exclusion order that is for a period greater than two weeks.